ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 - the path to the fine-tuned model checkpoint (in this example, we use `checkpoint-92`, but your checkpoint number may differ depending on your training setup and the number of epochs you trained for)
 - the name under which the model will be served
 - the port on which the API will be available

+!!! tip "Using the pre-fine-tuned model"

+    If you want to skip the fine-tuning process, you can use the pre-fine-tuned model [`ALIRE-HESSO/use-case-1`](https://huggingface.co/ALIRE-HESSO/use-case-1) directly.
+Just replace the path to the fine-tuned model checkpoint with the model name:

+    ```bash
+    uv run vllm serve \
+      ALIRE-HESSO/use-case-1 \
+      --served_model_name "local" \
+      --port 8080
+    ```

 Once you run this command, you can interact with your model using standard API routes, for example at: [`http://localhost:8080/v1`](http://localhost:8080/v1)